pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 The direct competitors of our project would be the previously mentioned products.
 However, as the team is aiming for an open-source solution, the project may attract users interested in a more accessible/customizable product.

-Another point mentioned by our mentor is that he also intends to use the project as study material for students at the University of North Carolina [^9], which consequently opens up possibilities for further expansion of the product.
+Another point mentioned by the mentor is that he also intends to use the project as study material for students at the University of North Carolina [^9], which consequently opens up possibilities for further expansion of the product.

 [^4]: Cisc Semiconductors.
 <https://www.cisc.at/>